 4. There is no demand for this language.

-As long as your fundamentals are good, this should not be a concern.
-There are roles which require deep language know how, but these are far and few.
-In fact, it is the opposite, more the languages in your kitty, more the opportunities.
+As long as your fundamentals are excellent, this should not be a concern.
+Some roles require deep language know-how, but these are far and few.
+In fact, it is the opposite—the more the languages in your kitty, the more the opportunities.

-The biggest upside to learning a new language is the exposure to new ideas and thought processes.
+The most significant upside to learning a new language is the exposure to novel ideas and thought processes.
 Any new language immensely expands one’s horizon.
-For example, the way Java approaches concurrency is very different from GoLang’s take on concurrency.
+For example, the way Java approaches concurrency is different from Go’s way of handling concurrency.
 Having this sort of diverse exposure helps one build robust systems and mental models.

 Programming languages should be viewed as a means to an end, not an end in itself.
-There are cases where programming languages make a difference, otherwise, there would not be so many around with new languages cropping up now and then, but you are doing a disservice to yourself by restricting to a few.
+There are cases where programming languages make a difference.
+Otherwise, there would not be so many around.
+But, you are doing a disservice to yourself by restricting yourself to a few programming languages.